teleprint-me/sdl-examples/README.md

 The primary goal of this project is to apply mathematics pragmatically to practical software applications while documenting any progress.
 The documentation can be found within the `docs/` directory.

+## Scope

+- All source code is written in pure C.
+- Libraries are used only when absolutely necessary.
+- Dependencies are kept to a minimum.
+The primary dependencies are:
+  - clang
+  - cmake
+  - SDL
+  - Vulkan

 ## Supported Platforms